 BACKGROUND

-With advancements in the development of endoscopic technologies, endoscopic submucosal dissection (ESD) has been one of the gold-standard therapies for early gastric cancer.
+With advancements in the development of endoscopic technologies, the endoscopic submucosal dissection (ESD) has been one of the gold-standard therapies for early gastric cancer.

 AIM

 To investigate the efficacy and safety ESD in the treatment of early gastric cancer and precancerous lesions in the elderly patients.